Ugo Pasquale Mifsud: Biography

 In 1939, Sir Ugo Mifsud was elected Member of the Council of Government.
-The only Nationalist MP in Parliament during the Second World War, he vehemently opposed the deportation and internment in Uganda of fellow Maltese politicians accused of anti-British and pro-Italian activities, including Enrico Mizzi.
+One of three [Nationalist Party (Malta)] members of the Council of Government members during the Second World War, he vehemently opposed the internment and illegal deportation in Uganda of his party leader and fellow colleague in the Council, Dr Enrico Mizzi, and other Maltese politicians without due process of law on suspicion of anti-British and pro-Italian activities.

-On 9 February 1942, as the Council was debating, as a matter of urgency, the British Government's intention to deport several Maltese citizens, Mifsud suffered a heart attack as he was delivering a speech against the government's intention.
+On 9 February 1942, as the Council was debating, as a matter of urgency, the British Government's intention to deport these Maltese citizens, Mifsud suffered a heart attack while stressing the illegality of the government's intention.
 Two days later he died.
 He is buried at the Lija cemetery.

 On the 21st anniversary of his death a marble monument at Floriana was erected to his memory.